Pokémon Mystery Dungeon: Blue Rescue Team and Red Rescue Team: Plot

-After being discouraged by Gengar, the player and partner are able to get everyone's spirits back up, and volunteer to rescue Team ACT themselves.
-When the team reaches Magma Cavern, they find Charizard and Tyranitar defeated, with Alakazam fighting against Groudon alone before quickly being defeated.
-The team takes matters into their own hands and defeat Groudon.
-They return to town as heroes, but their celebration is short-lived as grave news arrives from Xatu.
-A huge meteor, revealed to be the true cause of the natural disasters, is heading for the world, threatening to destroy it.
-The only way to stop it is to ask for help from the sky guardian Rayquaza.
-The player has one more dream before this journey, with Gengar using Dream Eater to enter the dream, though a light scares him off shortly after, but is still able to see the dream.
-The aforementioned Gardevoir states that she still likes the human from the legend that abandoned her, even if he was selfish, which makes Gengar run away crying.
-She then tells the player about their purpose in this world, which is to save it from the meteor, and how they agreed to this, alongside losing memory as human to fully go into that role.
-The next day, Xatu, Alakazam, and Gengar (who left beforehand) create a Teleport Gem, letting the player’s team go to Sky Tower, Rayquaza’s resting place.
-It is less than cooperative, but after a battle, Rayquaza agrees to use its Hyper Beam to destroy the meteor.
-It is assumed both the player and their partner are killed from the blast, leaving them adrift, though the Gengar of Team Meanies makes a return, bringing their spirits back, under the ruse of ‘sending them to the dark world’ and ditching them.
-The team reawakens on the ground, surrounded by their supporters, where they find that the world is safe once again.
+While the team comes back to town to clear their name, Alakazam's team leaves to try and stop Groudon.
+After a few days have passed and Alakazam does not return, the town assembles a special team to go rescue them; however, this team is also defeated.
+Among growing defeatism, the player's team then volunteers to go defeat Groudon.
+The dungeon faced is more challenging than previous ones, but the team eventually manages to beat Groudon and rescue Alakazam with his team.
+Celebration in town is short-lived however, as Xatu urgently warns that a meteor, revealed to be the actual cause of the disasters, is approaching and threatens to destroy the world.
+The only way to stop it is to ask the sky guardian Rayquaza to destroy it.
+The night before the trip, Gardevoir appears in the player's dreams again.
+With Gengar listening through his Dream Eater move, she tells of how she still likes the human from the legend that abandoned her, despite his selfishness.
+At this, Gengar runs away crying.
+She then tells the player about their purpose in this world, which is to save it from the meteor, and how they agreed to lose their human memories in the process.
+The next day, Xatu, Alakazam, and Gengar create a Teleport Gem, letting the player’s team go to the sky.
+After going through its difficult dungeon and defeating Rayquaza, the latter agrees to destroy the meteor.
+The team reawakens on the ground, surrounded by the town, where they find that the world is safe once again.
 However, the player must return to being a human and leave the Pokémon world behind.
-After the credits roll, the player wishes and wishes on how they want to return.
-Shortly after they do reappear at the rescue team base in Pokémon form, to much shock from everybody else.
+After the credits roll, the player wishes hard to return, and reappears at the rescue team base in Pokémon form, to much shock from everybody else.

-As time passes, many more secrets are revealed.
-A shard of the destroyed meteor opens a secret cave under Whiscash Pond, enabling evolution.
-It is later revealed that another shard hit Latias' wing, and the team rescues her at Pitfall Valley.
-It is eventually discovered that Gengar was the human from the legend; after uncomfortably getting the player's assistance, he manages to remove the part of the curse that affected his old partner Gardevoir.